martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 This is a very simple example of how to do feature detection with Modernizr via JavaScript.
 We are checking if SVG is supported.
 If it is not, we are replacing the SVG icon in the header with a PNG equivalent.

-3.Commit your changes, wait for Azure to auto-deploy and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/)
+3.Commit your changes, wait for Azure to auto-deploy and re-test at [dev.modern.ie](https://dev.modern.ie/tools/staticscan/).
+You'll see that the site now passes 'Browser Detection'.

 ##5.
 CSS prefixes
 A CSS prefix is where a CSS property is prefixed with a vendor specific label such as -webkit- or -ms-.
 Prefixes are used by browser vendors to implement early versions of CSS properties as they emerge.
 Eventually, if a CSS property becomes part of the standard it will be available without the prefix.